Sea Otter

 In fact there was a refugial population at Amchitka Island, the largest of the Rat Islands, a group of windswept treeless islands at the very lowest point of the curve of Aleutian Islands stretching between Alaska and Russia.
 In 1965, the first atomic test explosion was done at Amchitka Island.
 Another was detonated in 1969, 4,000 feet below ground.
 An even larger underground test, Cannikin, was planned for 1971.
 In the face of possible extinction of this remnant population, biologists desperately translocated otters between 1965 and 1972 to a number of mainland sites in SE Alaska, British Columbia, the outer coast of Washington State, and the Oregon coast.

 Biologists at the time knew very little about the behavior and biology of sea otters.
 They simply captured them, put them in cages and let them loose.
 It was a rather rushed and desperate attempt to spare this population of marine mammals that had already gone through the extirpation crisis of the fur trade.
 Many otters died of hypothermia.
 Unable and too stressed to groom their pellage, the matted fur no longer insulated the fat free otter, and they died easily.
 Each region had its chances to grow an otter population from these few animals rushed into crates, put on small planes and dropped into the sea in new territory.
 Oregon translocation failed completely.
 Southeast Alaska received otters from the Aleutians plus a few from another small otter population in Prince William Sound.
 It has proved to be otter nirvana and its otter population has grown steadily.
-Central California’s sea otters are all descendant from a single refugial raft of approximately 50 sea otter found off the Big Sur coast in 1938, a remanent population left after the fur trade.
+Central California’s sea otters are all descendant from a single refugial raft of approximately 50 sea otter found off the Big Sur coast in 1938, a remnant population left after the fur trade.

 Locations of the remnant sea otter populations